pugliathomas/powerbiscannermetadata/README.md

 ## Introduction

 The following is an updated solution to collect and store Power BI tenant metadata.
-To see version 1 (using Power Automate), :[You can find it here.](./v1%20Solution/).
+To see version 1 (using Power Automate), [You can find it here.](./v1%20Solution/).

 This solution utilizes Dataflow Best Practices, and utilizes the "bronze / silver / gold" approach to dataflows to A) Send a single request for a new scan and B) use the silver/gold dataflow to collect the metadata from that scan.